 Statute of Limitations

 Mississippi has a limit for the length of time you can pursue compensation after an accident.
 According to Sec.
 15-1-49 of the Mississippi Code, you must pursue legal action within three years of your accident, or you are generally barred from pursuing any type of compensation.

 Pure Comparative Negligence

 Mississippi is a pure comparative fault state.
-That means that any compensation you are awarded will be modified according to your degree of liability.
-If the other party is entirely at fault for your injuries, you will receive 100% of your awarded compensation.
+According to Mississippi Code §11-7-15, any compensation you are awarded will be modified according to your degree of liability.
 If you are found to be 20% at fault, then your damages will be reduced by 20%.
-Technically, you can even recover compensation if you were 99% responsible for the accident.